epiverse-trace/tutorials/CONTRIBUTING.md

 #### Developer:

-If you need to work with the most recent versions:
+If you need to work with the most recent versions of packages:

 - Use [`sandpaper::update_cache()`](https://carpentries.github.io/sandpaper/reference/dependency_management.html).
 This will:
   + Fetch updates from CRAN or GitHub,